JamesTu-jtjt/Generative-Model-for-Visual-Signals/README.md

 ### Loading and Preparing the Target Image

 The notebook starts by loading and preparing the target image.
-The target image is resized to 128x128 pixels and converted to a tensor.
+The target image is downsized to 128x128 pixels for simpler computational complexity and converted to a tensor.

 ### Model Architecture